ShadyNawara/piTV/README.md

 [![ios app on the App store](https://raw.githubusercontent.com/shandoosheri/piTV/master/pitv/images/appstore.jpg)](https://itunes.apple.com/us/app/pitv-remote/id1132014654?ls=1&mt=8)

 piTV gives your raspberry pi functionallities similar to that of a chromecast.
-It sure lacks some of the chromecast's functionalites but it gives the option to setup a pin to control it
+It lacks most of chromecast's functionalites and i really dont know why i made it but i love it.

 The ios app enables you to send video links from most apps as well as offer simple media controlling options